AlbertP3/OpenBackup/README.md

         mkdirs                  - list of dirs to create before backup begins.
 Untracked defaultdst              - path to recourse to if 'dst' was not provided.
 Defaults to '.' sync_precision          - tolerance in seconds for mtime differences.
-Defaults to 1 }
+Defaults to 1 shebang                 - allows to customize the script's shebang }
 ```